The 11 Best Natural Antibiotics and How to Use ThemNatural Remedies

 - 1 crushed clove of garlic

-- 1 – 2 tablespoons cold pressed olive oil
+- 1 – 2 tablespoons cold pressed extra virgin olive oil

 Place the crushed garlic in the oil and let sit for 30 minutes, then strain.
 The oil can be warmed slightly by placing it in a cup and setting the cup in warm water (don’t overheat or this will destroy beneficial properties).
 Use a few drops of this oil hourly in the ears to treat an ear infection.
 Garlic oil is a safe remedy for children and can also be used daily (just a couple of drops) to soften ear wax buildup.